Tennen/nodo/README.md

-# nodo
+# redo

-nodo is a todo list and a notebook
+redo is a todo list and a notebook